 The Best Glaucoma Vitamins

-As one of the leading causes of blindness in people over the age of 60, glaucoma prevention deserves your attention.
-Not only is it common among the aging population, but it’s more common among African Americans than other ethnicities.
+Glaucoma is one of the leading causes of blindness for those over the age of 60, making prevention essential as you age.
 And, if you’ve recently had eye surgery, you’re more prone to getting it.
 For such a prominent and detrimental disease, you’d think there would be a cure.
-As of yet, there isn’t one.
-However, there are many natural ways to prevent glaucoma and even treat the symptoms if you get it.
+As of yet, researchers have not discovered one.
+However, there are many natural ways to prevent glaucoma naturally.
+You can also even treat the symptoms if you get it.
 It all starts with eating a nutritious diet rich in glaucoma vitamins.

 Understanding Glaucoma

-We rely on the optic nerve to translate messages to the brain.
+Glaucoma is a disease that primarily impacts the optic nerve.
+Our eyes rely on the optic nerve to translate messages to the brain.
 Essentially, it’s what allows the brain to receive messages from the eyes.
 The optic nerve is vulnerable to getting damaged by pressure in the eyes, called ocular hypertension.
 The pressure comes from a build-up of eye fluid that isn’t able to access or get through the drainage angle.
 When this happens, patients don’t feel any pain or pressure in the eyes.
 Often, the first notable symptoms are blurred vision and vision loss.
+Early detection is crucial but hard to come by since early symptoms of glaucoma are almost non-existent.

 There are two main types of glaucoma: open angle and narrow angle.
-In open angle glaucoma, too much fluid is produced inside the eye and the drainage angle can’t effectively drain it all.
-In narrow angle, part of your eye is partially or fully blocking access to the drainage angle.
-The fluid, in both cases, doesn’t drain and the intraocular eye pressure (IOP) builds.
+In open angle glaucoma, you produce too much fluid inside the eye and the drainage angle can’t effectively drain it.
+In narrow angle glaucoma, part of your eye is partially or fully blocking access to the drainage angle.
+In both cases, your eye is unabe to drain the fluid sufficiently, which allows the intraocular eye pressure (IOP) to build.

 Since there are next to no symptoms of glaucoma, it’s crucial to get regular eye exams.
 During the exam, the eye doctor will measure the ocular fluid in your eyes.
 They’ll also use measuring technology to check on the optic nerve.
 Having regular eye exams allows the doctor to track your IOP.
 They may also suggest different preventative measures.
 One of the most important measures is taking vitamins for glaucoma prevention.